 • Heat oven to 350°F and spray a 9”-10” tube or bundt pan with cooking spray.

-• Gently form each refrigerated crescent roll into a ball and roll in melted butter.
+• Gently form each refrigerated crescent roll into a ball and roll into melted butter.

-• Roll in you chosen ingredient(s) being careful to coat all sides.
+• Now roll in your ingredient(s), being careful to coat all sides.

 • Bake the monkey bread at 350°F for 30-45 minutes or until golden brown and cooked through.
 Loosely cover the bread with aluminum foil if it is browning too quickly.